 1. The parties recognize the coordinated Advising structure as the "unit" in Article 17 Section 8 (b).
-A parties.
-The parties shall determine what elements of this agreement shall be retained, and how it will evaluation processes across Pathways will be consistent in design and application.
+A common set of performance criteria will guide the evaluation process.
+To the greatest extentpossible, evaluation processes across Pathways will be consistent in design and application.

-1. Issues that are not resolved about the impacts of the Academic and Career Advising Redesign should common set of performance criteria will guide the evaluation process.
-To the greatest extent possible, advisors' primary responsibility is to advising.
+1. Issues that are not resolved about the impacts of the Academic and Career Advising Redesign should be brought to the Labor ManagementCommittee.